 You Must Speak with Your Doctor to Get a Prescription for Adderall in SF

 Adderall and similar drugs are not over-the-counter.
 They are Schedule II drugs that have a high potential for abuse and can only be taken when prescribed by a doctor.

-Adderall is generally only prescribed in San Francisco to those who have ADHD and those who do not have the disorder may have an altered reaction to the drug.
+Adderall is generally only prescribed to those who have ADHD and those who do not have the disorder may have an altered reaction to the drug.
 Your doctor or mental health professional can determine if you have ADHD by checking for symptoms listed in the American Psychiatric Association’s Diagnostic and Statistical Manual (DSM-5).

 There are 18 total symptoms and adults who display six or more symptoms and children under 16 who display five or more symptoms are generally diagnosed as having the disorder.
 In some cases, the doctor will prescribe a stimulant such as Adderall to see if it helps the patient manage their symptoms.

 San Francisco ADHD Patients Are More Likely to Abuse Adderall